 I tend not to use flash for general documentary photography.
-Although many of the X range of cameras come with a built-in flash the low light performance of the Fujifilm X range means I rarely need to use it.
-Locking the X-E2 or X-T1 at 3200 produces little noise, pair this with a large aperture 23mm f/1.4 or 35mm f/1.4 and you will be amazed at the lowlight performance of these little cameras.
+Many of the X range of cameras come with a built-in flash however low light performance is already great.
+Locking in at ISO3200 produces little noise.
+Pair this with a large aperture 23mm f/1.4 or 35mm f/1.4 and you will be amazed at the lowlight performance of these little cameras.

 9. Fujifilm Listen

 Fujifilm build cameras based on feedback from their customers and are exceptionally loyal to the photographic community.
-One example is the original X100, It was clear that the original X100 was something special and the company’s dedication to the camera can be seen through numerous firmware updates to enhance functionality.
-Even when the X100s was release and the X100 was discontinued Fujifilm released a massive firmware upgrade for the X100 that even made users question if they needed to upgrade to the new S model.
+One example is the original X100.
+The original X100 was something special which can be seen through numerous firmware updates to enhance functionality.
+Even when the original X100 was discontinued a massive firmware upgrade was released.

 The Fujifilm user community is fantastic.
 A growing group of photographers keen to share their experiences and what they’ve learned from using the Fuji X system.
 From workshops and tutorials to Lightroom presets dedicated to the X-Trans sensor.
-There are Facebook groups, forums and Flickr groups full of Fuji X photographers all willing to share their knowledge and experience.
+There are Facebook groups and forums full of Fuji X photographers all willing to share their knowledge and experience.

-There is no word to describe the X range cameras other than simply “beautiful”, rarely do I take my X100s out that someone doesn’t comment on its appearance.
-Obviously physical appearance has literally no bearing on performance or image quality but if you get bored capturing images you can also bask in the reflective beauty of these stunning little image makers.
+There is no word to describe the Fujifilm X range cameras other than simply “beautiful”.
+Rarely do I take my X100s out that someone doesn’t comment on its appearance.
+Physical appearance has obviously no bearing on performance or image quality.
+That said if you get bored capturing images you can also bask in the reflective beauty of these stunning little image makers.